wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.1.40 03/11/13 =
+- Fixed bug in the FB API initialization logic which meant it ran when it shouldn't have done

 = Version 2.1.39 02/11/13 =
 - Added a Do Not Log option for diagnostic logging - this turns logging OFF totally